-- 3.1 There are several strategic objectives that we seek to achieve over the next five-toten years in support of our vision and aligned with our purpose.
-Our annual reports will provide progress updates over that period: - Improved customer services: We will develop a common customer service ethos across transport services in Wales and its borders focused on the needs of people, involving communities and business to deliver safe, reliable, affordable and low carbon transport. - Fully integrated: We will focus on continually improving integration between different modes of transport.
-Integration requires reliable information provision, simplified ticketing and joined-up services where interchange takes place, as well as thought-through and, wherever possible, co-located services, for example, bus and railway stations located together. - Reinvesting in transport: As a not-for-profit company wholly owned by the Welsh Government, we will ensure that any surplus from our operations is reinvested in transport services and infrastructure for the benefit of customers building on the Welsh Government's commitment that the transport network in Wales will be increasingly directly owned or operated by Transport for Wales. - Ensuring we serve all of Wales effectively: We will ensure that we maximise our understanding of local and regional needs across Wales for the benefit of current and future transport users.
-Our Development Director for North Wales will take up post in early 2019 to lead our North Wales Business Unit.
-We are also progressing with the establishment of our new headquarters with key partners at Pontypridd. - Developing skills sustainably: The success of Transport for Wales relies upon the development of skills for delivery of services and infrastructure.
+- 3.1 There are several strategic objectives that we seek to achieve over the next five-toten years in support of our Vision and aligned with our Purpose.
+Our annual reports will provide updates on progress over that period: - Improved customer services: we will develop a common customer service ethos across transport services in Wales and its borders focused on the needs of people, involving communities and business to deliver safe, reliable, affordable and low carbon transport. - Fully integrated: we will focus on continually improving integration between different modes of transport.
+Integration requires reliable information provision, simplified ticketing and joined-up services where interchange takes place, as well as thought-through and, wherever possible, co-located services e.g. bus and rail stations located together. - Reinvesting in transport: As a not-for-profit company wholly owned by the Welsh Government, we will ensure that any surplus from our operations is reinvested in transport services and infrastructure for the benefit of customers building on the Welsh Government's commitment that the transport network in Wales will be increasingly directly owned or operated by Transport for Wales. - Ensuring we serve all of Wales effectively: We will ensure that we maximise our understanding of local and regional needs across Wales for the benefit of current and future transport users.
+Our immediate plans to achieve this include a North Wales Business Unit and the establishment of our headquarters with key partners at Pontypridd.

+- Developing skills sustainably: The success of Transport for Wales relies upon the development of skills for delivery of services and infrastructure.
 We will look at ways to procure infrastructure and services that lead to even greater local and regional benefits.
 We will work with SMEs and larger organisations in an alliancing approach to maximise direct value for money through efficient and effective delivery, as well as wider sustainable economic benefits. - Connecting communities: Our approach to many of our objectives will underpin our aim to ensure communities are properly connected.
-Beyond transport links, the focus on regeneration and placemaking opportunities to support sustainable growth and our commitment to the Welsh language will support this objective.

-- Transport modelling, land-use planning: We will establish an evidence-based approach to support decision-making associated with infrastructure investment.
-We will support the Welsh Government by working to ensure opportunities to maximise the amount of residential, business and leisure space within walking distance of public transport and to improve connectivity and increase transport's contribution towards the lowering of carbon footprints are fully understood. - Environment/Carbon: We will deliver on the Welsh Government's policy by decarbonising our transport networks and improving the air quality of the communities they serve, seeking to prevent the associated negative impact on health. - Playing our part in Prosperity for All: The Economic Action Plan: In addition to the objectives detailed above which support Prosperity for All, we will work with the Welsh Government to maximise the benefit of the commitment to a longterm (five-year) programme of transport capital funding to deliver projects in the most efficient and effective way whilst maximising the public sector's considerable purchasing power. - 3.2 We are already rapidly growing to meet the above challenges and to take on further responsibilities in supporting the Welsh Government's commitment that, wherever an acceptable business case can be made, current supply arrangements will be consolidated into Transport for Wales.
+Beyond transport links, the focus on regeneration and placemaking opportunities to support sustainable growth and our commitment to the Welsh language will support this objective. - Transport modelling, land-use planning: We will establish an evidence-based approach to support decision-making associated with infrastructure investment.
+We will support the Welsh Government by working to ensure opportunities to maximise the amount of residential, business and leisure space within walking distance of public transport and to improve connectivity and increase transport's contribution towards the lowering of carbon footprints are fully understood. - Environment/Carbon: We will deliver on the Welsh Government's policy by decarbonising our transport networks and improving the air quality of the communities they serve, seeking to prevent the associated negative impact on health. - Playing our part in Prosperity for All: the Economic Action Plan: In addition to the objectives detailed above which support Prosperity for All, we will work with the Welsh Government to maximise the benefit of the commitment to a longterm (five-year) programme of transport capital funding to deliver projects in the most efficient and effective way whilst maximising the public sector's considerable purchasing power. - 3.2 We are ready to grow to meet the above challenges and to take on further responsibilities in supporting the Welsh Government's commitment that, wherever an acceptable business case can be made, current supply arrangements will be consolidated into Transport for Wales.